nickloman/nickloman.github.com/_posts/2015-09-24-first-sqk-map-006-experiment.md

      reads and also stalled the complement strand) has been jettisoned to return to a simpler setup.
-As I understand it, the hairpin remains (and is now biotinylated and pulled down by beads to ensure very high 2D years) but the second motor has gone.
+As I understand it, the hairpin remains (and is now biotinylated and pulled down by beads to ensure very high 2D yields) but the second motor has gone.
 The new motor I assume is clever enough to be able to stall both the template and complement strand.
 It will be interesting to compare translocated times of the two strands (in SQK-MAP-005